yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In Object Explorer, Connect / Database Engine is selected.](images/image200.png "Object Explorer")

 54. This time, put the following into the IP address of the Internal Load balancer of the **Primary** Site AOG Load Balancer: **10.33.2.100**.
-You again will be able to connect to the server, which is up and running as the master. **Note**: The username for your lab should show **CONTOSO\demouser**.
+You again will be able to connect to the server, which is up and running as the master. **Note**: The username for your lab should show **CONTOSO\adadmin**.

     ![Fields in the Connect to Server dialog box are set to the previously defined settings.](images/image205.png "Connect to Server dialog box")